-A new job likely means a new salary, which means it may be a good time to update your budget.
+A new job means a new salary, which makes this a good time to update or create a budget.
 Consider making adjustments based on your new salary.
-If you don’t have an existing budget in place, this could be a welcome opportunity for you to add some structure to your spending and saving.
+If you don’t have an existing budget in place, this could be the perfect time to add some structure to your spending and saving.

 Planning for Future You

-Saving for retirement might not be on your radar if you’re getting ready for your first job out of college, but it’s never too early to start prepping for your future.
-If your employer offers matching contributions, it could make sense to take advantage of the 401(k) plan, at least until you reach the matching limit.
+Saving for retirement might not be on your radar right now, but it’s never too early to start prepping for your future.
+Sign up to contribute to your employer’s 401(k) plan, and contribute at least enough for the company to match your contributions.

-As a newly minted professional, it’s possible you have student loans lingering.
-If that’s the case, part of your financial strategy may include figuring out if your current repayment plan is the best one for you—or if there’s one out there that might be a better fit.
+As a recent graduate, you likely have student loans you’re paying off.
+If that’s the case, part of your financial strategy could include figuring out if your current repayment plan is the best one for you—or if there’s one out there that might be a better fit.

 The repayment plan you choose will depend on a variety of factors, including the types of student loans you have, the amount of debt, and your income and profession.
 If you have federal student loans, you might be eligible for repayment options including income-driven repayment plans, federal student loan consolidation, or loan forgiveness.

-Another option is student loan refinancing.
-For qualifying borrowers, refinancing could offer you better terms, which could potentially lead to long-term savings.
-But refinancing won’t be for everyone.
-When federal loans are refinanced they become private loans and are no longer eligible for federal repayment plans or protections, such as Income Based Repayment or the Public Service Loan Forgiveness program.
+Another option to think about is student loan refinancing.
+For qualifying borrowers, refinancing could offer better terms, which could potentially lead to savings.
+But refinancing may not be for everyone.
+When federal loans are refinanced they become private loans and are no longer eligible for federal repayment plans or protections, such as the Public Service Loan Forgiveness program.